crazyscot/tangent-lightroom/README.md

 1. Open up Lightroom, go into the Plugin Manager (File→Plugin-Manager), press Add, navigate to wherever you just saved the plugin.

+At this point the panel should spring into life.
+The displays (if present) should show some useful labels for functions, and the control dials (see below) should affect the shadows, exposure and highlights.

+Note: If nothing happens, you may need to install a later version of the _Tangent Hub_ package from [Tangent](https://www.tangentwave.co.uk/tangent-support/).
+On Windows 10, Tangent Hub version 1.6.4 is known to work.

 ## Using the plugin